aldengolab/fake-news-detection/README.md

 python run.py ../articles_deduped.csv --models LR NB
 ```

 The first argument is the path to the input datafile.
+The pipeline assumes that the text of each article is unique.
+If your texts are not unique, use the flag --dedupe to automatically remove duplicated articles during preprocessing.
 To see a description of all arguments, run:

 ```
 python run.py --h
 ```

 ## License